1002Krittinee/Frontend/README.md

 - On update page of doctor/patient you must have to update password.

 ## Disclaimer
-This project is developed for demo purpose and it's not supposed to be used in real application.
+This project is developed for CPE357 Software Engineering.